r2devops/hub/.gitlab/issue_templates/new_job.md

 - So that the documentation will be up-to-date with no effort

-### Artifacts
+### Artifacts && Return status

 (List the artifacts expected by this job)

+**When success:**
-- When success: generate a html folder with the documentation generated
+  - Generate a html folder with the documentation generated
+  - The generated documentation artifact will be integrated in Gitlab Merge Request using `expose_as`

+**When failed:**
-- When failed: generate nothing, the report of the execution will be available in the runner output console
+  - Generate nothing, the report of the execution will be available in the runner output console.

-The generated documentation artifact will be integrated in Gitlab Merge Request using `expose_as`

-### Return status

-When it fails, the job must be marked as failed on the platform and error log must be available in job output
+  - When it fails, the job must be marked as failed on the platform and error log must be available in job output